Obscur4ns/UKSF_Factions/Takistan/01_takistani_national_resistance_research_brief.md

 ## 69. National Symbolism

-Unlike NTEF, TNR may plausibly use Takistani national colours or flags.
+Unlike NTE, TNR may plausibly use Takistani national colours or flags.

 Reason: